Search element - Quick search bar

 How long do feeds take?

-Some babies take a while to feed; others finish more quickly.
-There is no need to time feeds.
-As you follow your baby’s feeding signs, you’ll learn when they’re full or want more sucking time.
+Feed lengths vary.
+Some babies take a while, others finish more quickly.
+There’s no need to time feeds.
+Like adults who have big meals, snacks or drinks at different times, babies may want a quick feed sometimes and a longer one other times.
+They don’t have to take a ‘full’ feed every time.
+As you follow your baby’s lead, you’ll learn when they’re full or want more sucking time.

 What about routines?